 Appraisal: A determination of the value of something, such as jewelry, stock, or, in this case, your house.
-A professional appraiser -- who should be a qualified, disinterested specialist in real estate appraisals, with expertise in your local geographic area -- makes an estimate by examining the property, looking at the initial purchase price, and comparing it with recent sales of similar property.
+A professional appraiser—who should be a qualified, disinterested specialist in real estate appraisals, with expertise in your local geographic area—makes an estimate by examining the property, looking at the initial purchase price, and comparing it with recent sales of similar property.
 The buyer's bank or other lender will require the appraisal in order to ascertain the worth of your house for lending purposes.
 And, unfortunately, it may refuse to fund the buyer's loan if the appraisal comes in lower than the loan amount.
 In such situations, deals have been known to fall through.

 Appreciation: An increase in the value or worth of an asset or piece of property that's caused by external economic factors occurring over time, rather than by the owner having made improvements or additions.
 For example, increased market demand or inflation can cause property to appreciate.
 The term is commonly used in the context of real estate.
-If you're lucky, your home has appreciated in value since you bought it -- but the opposite (depreciation, defined below) is also possible.
+If you're lucky, your home has appreciated in value since you bought it—but the opposite (depreciation, defined below) is also possible.

 Closing costs: All settlement or transaction charges (above and beyond the actual cost of the property) that home buyers or sellers need to pay at the close of escrow when the property is transferred.
 Exactly who pays depends on tradition in your area and what you negotiate with the buyer.
 In cold markets, sellers often agree to pay a chunk of the closing costs in order to provide incentives to buyers to complete the sale.
 The costs typically include lender's fees and points or prepaid interest, a prorated share of the property taxes, transfer taxes, credit check fees, homeowners' and title insurance premiums, deed filing fees, real estate agent commissions, inspection and appraisal fees, and attorneys' fees.
-Some closing costs are tax-deductible.

-common area: Facilities and space -- such as recreation facilities, parking, laundry rooms, or a courtyard -- in condominiums, apartment buildings, and some cooperative housing projects.
+Common area: Facilities and space—such as recreation facilities, parking, laundry rooms, or a courtyard—in condominiums, apartment buildings, and some cooperative housing projects.
 Common areas in condominiums are not individually owned by the residents, but shared by percentage interest or owned by the management organization.